 Enjoying the property is easy.
 With four pools, a 111-foot water slide, tennis courts, an equestrian center, a 36-hole Troon-managed golf course, and the only five-star restaurant, Kai, in the state—odds are you’ll never want to leave.
 Also, guests looking to test their luck may wish to visit the neighboring property, Gila River Resorts and Casinos.

-Book Now: Sheraton Grand at Wild Horse Pass (from $197)
+Sheraton Grand at Wild Horse Pass – Check Availability

 3. The Wigwam